Rickets is a rare bone disease. It causes bones to soften and weaken.

 |Copyright © Nucleus Medical Media, Inc.|

-Rickets is caused by a vitamin D, calcium, or phosphorous shortage in a child's body.
-This may occur when:
+Rickets is caused by a lack of vitamin D, calcium, or phosphate in the body.
+This may happen due to:

 - Lack of sun exposure